uri-fing-udelar/passwdqc-plugin-for-389-ds/README.md

 #### INSTALL

-1. Copy the libpasswdqc-plugin.so file to <ds-base>/lib/dirserv/plugins/
+1. Copy the libpasswdqc-plugin.so file to `<ds-base>/lib/dirserv/plugins/`
-2. Copy the plugin configuration schema schema/50passwdqc-plugin.ldif to the server schemas directory (usually /etc/dirsrv/<slapd-dir>/schema).
+2. Copy the plugin configuration schema `schema/50passwdqc-plugin.ldif` to the server schemas directory (usually `/etc/dirsrv/<slapd-dir>/schema`).
-3. Configure the plugin, by adding the provided passwdqc-conf.ldif into the server dse.ldif.
+3. Configure the plugin, by adding the provided `passwdqc-conf.ldif` into the server `dse.ldif`.
 3. The passwdqcParam attribute is used for passwdqc configuration, one attribute for each parameter.
 For example,
 ```